hyurl/sfn/docs/v06x/en-US/service.md

 }
 ```

-Then all programs runs in doc-server, when calling `app.services.cache`, will be
+Then all programs run in doc-server, when calling `app.services.cache`, will be
 able to redirect all their traffics to the server that ships this service (no
-matter how many servers are configured to ship the cache service).
+matter how many servers are configured to ship this service).

 The different designs between web server and RPC server, are because, usually,
 the web server requires more back-end services (especially for web applications).
-And an RPC service will less likely rely on another RPC service, usually only
+And an RPC service will less likely rely on another RPC service, usually, only
-few functions are required.
-Of course, if you do not know which service might be
+a few functions are required.
+Of course, if you do not know which service might
-needed or not, you can directly set `dependencies` option to `all`, in order
+be needed or not, you can directly set the `dependencies` option to `all`, in
-to connect all RPC services.
+order to connect all RPC services.

 ## Basic Service